oveleon/youtrack-api-php/docs/connection.md

 ?> To use a custom HTTP client, the `HttpClientInterface` can be used.
 The methods listed here must be provided for the API client.

 ## API Client
-The API Client provides several entry points to simplify working with the YouTrack API.
+The API Client provides several endpoints to simplify working with the YouTrack API.
 It is initialized with the previously created HTTP client.

 ```php
 use Oveleon\YouTrack\Client;